 Thanks so much for sharing your gorgeous parlor floor spaces with us, Nazli and Larry!
-We can’t wait to see the rest of the home next week.
+Click here for installments Part I and Part III.

 KITCHEN RESOURCES: Cabinets: custom.
 Cabinet pulls: Rejuvenation.
 Knobs: myknobs.com.
 Sink: Kohler.
 Fridge: Gaggenau.
 Range: BlueStar.
 Dishwasher: Bosch.
 Poured concrete countertops: Oso Industries.
 Marble countertops: PR Stone.
 Chelsea Gray paint color: Benjamin Moore.